limegimlet/covid_dataviz/index.md

 # How these trends play out in hospitals
 {:.no_toc}

-Below you can see a rise in ICU arrivals around September 1st.
-Deaths (`dc`) had already started a slow rise that by late October is looking increasingly exponential.
+Below you can see a rise in ICU arrivals around September 1st (zoom in).
+Deaths (`dc`) had already started a slow rise that by late October is looking speeding up.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="500" width="100%"></iframe>
 {% endraw %}